wildaye/karamudie.co.uk/README.md

 # karamudie.co.uk

 This is a github site operated by photographer Kara Hood (Kara Mudie).
-It will run on jekyll.
+It will run on jekyll, built and served by github pages.
 The current template is [photorama](https://github.com/sunbliss/photorama) by
 Anna Prigkipaki ([@sunbliss](https://github.com/sunbliss)).

 ## Template help information